Managing your sleep

 Light up your workplace

-light is a useful sleepiness countermeasure.
-Ensure that your workplace is well-lit, ideally with high intensity blue-enriched white light – more information is available in the Lighting Solutions section.
+Light is a useful sleepiness countermeasure.
+Ensure that your workplace is well-lit, ideally with high intensity blue-enriched light – more information is available in the Lighting Solutions section.